philippe-753/philippebergna.github.io/content/project/rag-chatbox/index.md

 In this case, the external knowledge base is made up of ~40 carefully selected AI safety PDFs.

----

-# Corpus Creation and Vector Search
+## Corpus Creation and Vector Search

+So far I have added 40 pdfs from papers from my favourite papers and researchers in the AI safety space, and also and blog posts - mainly from anthropic.
 To build the knowledge base:
 - PDFs were parsed using `unstructured.partition_pdf`.
 - Long texts were split into overlapping chunks using LangChain’s `RecursiveCharacterTextSplitter`:
   - **Chunk size:** 500 characters